mProjectsCode/LemonTTB/README.md

 - A permission system
 - A name mapping feature (map ids of players to "nicknames" for faster reference in commands)
 - Moving people to a secondary "tips" voice channel
+- Deaf-muteing people

 Features in development:
-- Polishing stuff

-Scheduled for development:
-- Deaf-muteing people
+- A web interface for easier management of the bot.

 Planed Features:
-- Playing local and external audio
-- Moving people to a secondary "tips" voice channel
-- Deaf-muteing certain people
 - Access to session logs via commands
 - Show pictures via link or path to local file